Matiu Bush On How Human Centred Design Can Positively Impact The Health & Aged Care Industries

 That’s a really tough one, but there were major metrics around hospital presentations.
 There are happiness scores, there are resilience measures, they are all part-and-parcel.
 But for me it is if somebody thinks of themselves differently.

-So the latest thinking around behaviour change is that we often don't do what we want to do, such as give up smoking, eat better, do a whole lot of exercise; because we don't see ourselves as different.
+The latest thinking around behaviour change is that we often don't do what we want to do, such as give up smoking, eat better, do a whole lot of exercise; because we don't see ourselves as different.

 And this is one of the things when we work with personas, is that when we want people to behave differently, they actually have to change personas.
 Because when you see yourself as a different person, it opens up the opportunity of behaving differently every single day.
 So that's why it's so important for me to look at how people see themselves in their roles, especially in the workplace.
 How someone who is unwell sees themselves, and if they change their identity then we've got behaviour change that'll last.